HugoMatilla/The-Pragmatic-Programmer/readme.md

 **Tip 6: Remember the Big Picture**

-###Challenges
-Can you determine whether you're making stone soup or frog soup when you try to catalyze change?
-Is the decision subjective or objective?

 ##4.-Good enough soup
 The scope and quality of the system you produce should be specified as part of that system's requirements.

 **Tip 7: Make Quality a Requirements Issue**

 Great software today is often preferable to perfect software tomorrow. **Know When to Stop**

-###Challenges

-* Look at the manufacturers of the software tools and operating systems that you use.
-Can you find any evidence that these companies are comfortable shipping software they know is not perfect?
-As a user, would you rather (1) wait for hem to get all the bugs out, (2) have complex software and accept some bugs, or (3) opt for simpler software with fewer defects?
-* Consider the effect of modularization on the delivery of software.
-Will it take more or less time to get a monolithic block of software to the required quality compared with a system designed in modules?
-Can you find commercial examples?

 ##5.-Your Knowledge Portfolio
 _An investment in knowledge always pays the best interest._